EoinStankard/pands-problem-set/README.md

 # pands-problem-set Solutions

-This repository contains my solutions to the problem set 2019 for the module Programming and Scripting in GMIT
+This repository contains my solutions to the problem set 2019 for the module Programming and Scripting in GMIT.
+All problems for this problem set are in the ProblemInstructions.pdf file.

 ##How to download this repository
 1. Go To Github